Using the Bus in Malta and Gozo

 If you visited Gozo in the past (pre July 2011) you will find a big improvement to the frequency of services in Gozo compared to the old days.
 Unlike Malta, services generally do not suffer from delays due to traffic congestion, so you can be fairly sure that your bus will run to the advertised timetable.

 The routes between the ferry at Mgarr and Victoria can get very crowded.
 Bear in mind that route 301 is not the only service between these points, as 303 takes a route which is only a little longer.
-Route 322 links Marsalforn with Mgarr so a good way to return to the ferry at the end of the day is via route 310 Victoria to Marsalforn then route 322, but check the timetable as the 322 only runs every 90 minutes.
+Route 322 links Marsalforn with Mgarr so if you want a scenic ride rather than return direct, a good way to return to the ferry at the end of the day is to spend some time in Malsalforn (route 310 from Victoria) then use route 322 from Marsalforn to the ferry, but check the timetable as the 322 only runs every 90 minutes.